 1. Determine your jurisdiction.
 A search for a house deed should always start by confirming your county recorder’s website .

 2. Search the database.
 Once you’ve found the correct database according to the location of your property, search for the record of your house deed.
-You may need your property index number, or the address of your home may be enough to track it down.
+You may need your property index number, but the address of your home may be enough to track it down.

 4. Request a copy.
 If everything with your house deed is accurate, you can request a copy from the recorder.
 You may need to submit proof of your identity or pay a fee for both the copy and certification.
 But once you’ve met all the criteria of the office, you’ll have a physical copy of your house deed.